Take your career to the next level with our professional development opportunities.

 Understanding Your Responses

-If your responses were mostly
+If your responses were mostly:

-Reflective supervision may be new to you or your organization.
+Reflective leadership and supervision may be new to you or your organization.
 Consider attending an external training session on reflective supervision and relationship-based organizations.
 You also may wish to do some independent reading on reflective supervision.
 See articles in the ZERO TO THREE Journal for additional resources.

-Reflective supervision is not entirely new to you, but you may be hesitant to fully implement it in practice.
+Reflective leadership and supervision is not entirely new to you, but you may be hesitant to fully implement it in practice.
 Beginning with the areas you marked as “ones,” work with your supervisor to identify experiences that will help you build your skills and use them with confidence.
 Consider attending workshops or conferences on the subject.

-You are comfortable using reflective supervision with your staff and have integrated many facets of this approach into your daily work.
+You are comfortable using reflective leadership and supervision with your staff and have integrated many facets of this approach into your daily work.
 You can expand your knowledge and continue growing by identifying your next challenges, for example: develop your own training session on reflective supervision, mentor a colleague, and continue to take external classes and conferences.

 Excerpted from: Parlakian, R., & Seibel, N. L. (2001).
 Being in charge: Reflective leadership in infant/family programs.
 Washington, DC: ZERO TO THREE.